 She followed up after the meeting, and Donald Trump Jr. also stayed in touch with the Russian acquaintances — Aras and Emin Agalarov — who had helped it up.
 Natalia Veselnitskya was one of a number of influential Russians who were invited to Trump's inauguration.

 Michael Cohen has said that then-candidate Trump knew in advance about the meeting Trump Jr. attended, though his accounts have been inconsistent.
+Trump Jr. (and his sister Ivanka Trump) were also involved in Cohen and Sater’s efforts to develop a Trump Tower Moscow during the campaing.

-Donald Trump Jr. also exchanged direct messages with WikiLeaks.
+Separately, Donald Trump Jr. exchanged direct messages with WikiLeaks.
 They told him that cooperating with them was "strongly in his interest."
 He did not report these exchanges.
 He did tweet out a link they sent him, and asked around about the owners of a website they said they had hacked.

 And he met, at the 2016 convention of the National Rifle Association, with Alexander Torshin.
 Further details about this meeting are described below under “11.)
 Paul Erickson, Alexander Torshin and Maria Butina.”

 6.)
 Michael Flynn.
 According to the Wall Street Journal there is evidence of "Russian hackers discussing how to obtain emails from Mrs. Clinton’s server and then transmit them to Mr. Flynn."
 Flynn’s associate Peter Smith had been looking to buy any emails hackers may have obtained from Hillary Clinton.
+“Investigators also have evidence that the late GOP activist Peter W. Smith may have had advance knowledge of details about the release of emails from a top Hillary Clinton campaign official by WikiLeaks,” according to one source interviewed by the Wall Street Journal.

 Flynn was paid $67,000 during the campaign by Russian interests, among his many foreign financial entanglements, and attended a public dinner event with Vladimir Putin.
 He and his son met with the Russian ambassador, Sergey Kislyak, about a week before that event.